Progress Towards Unarmed Campus Partrols

 Campus Public Safety Office Works Toward Unarmed Campus Patrols

-In August, CPSO Chief Willie Halliburton announced that campus police would begin unarmed patrols at PSU during fall term 2020.
+In August 2020, CPSO Chief Willie Halliburton announced that campus police would begin unarmed patrols at PSU during fall term of that year.
 It was an ambitious timeline, and it has been delayed by many factors, including police officer turnover and a complex process for rewriting policies and agreements.
 Chief Halliburton and the leadership of PSU remain committed to this groundbreaking shift in campus policing.

 1. Why has Campus Public Safety decided to make the change to non-armed campus patrols by officers?